This post contains affiliate links. Read full disclosure here.

 Bloomington is best known for being the home of Mall of America, a destination all on its own.
 With hundreds of shopping and dining options; Nickelodeon Universe theme park; American Girl; The LEGO Store; as well as the Minnesota Children’s Museum, there is something for everyone.
 STAY: Among the dozens of hotels within 10 minutes of Mall of America offering special packages and rates for mall visitors, Country Inn & Suites has two indoor swimming pools and offers complimentary hot breakfast to all guests.

 Rosemont is located approximately 30 minutes northwest of Chicago and just a few minutes from O’Hare International Airport.
-MB Financial Park is the main draw here.
-In summer, it’s a green space where public concerts and other events are held; in winter, it becomes known as “Frozemont” with an ice skating rink and a two-story tubing hill.
+Parkway Bank Park is the main draw here.
+In summer, it’s a green space where public concerts and other events are held; in winter, the space becomes an ice rink.
 Year-round attractions include iFLY indoor skydiving and the Big Ten Experience, an interactive museum at the Big Ten Conference’s headquarters.
 Choose from the abundance of restaurants and bars like Hofbräuhaus, Park Tavern, and Kings Bowling (restaurant + bowling alley).
 STAY: DoubleTree by Hilton Hotel Chicago O’Hare Airport – Rosemont is walking distance from MB Financial Park.

 Head over to the Lake Erie waterfront to visit the Rock and Roll Hall of Fame and Museum.
 Then treat the family to a Lake Erie boat ride on the Goodtime III, which is docked right next door.
 Families can also go on board and tour a World War II fleet submarine, the USS Cod.
 STAY: Renaissance Cleveland Hotel is within walking distance of the lakefront.
 DON’T MISS: About a 15-minute drive from the hotel is the house from the classic movie, “A Christmas Story.”
 It’s open year-round and, yes, there is a leg lamp in the window.